 Benefits of Healthy Restaurant Concepts

 Healthy restaurant concepts offer restaurateurs many benefits including marketing opportunities, boosting the local economy and a positive consumer experience.
 Because health in general is trending right now (think clean eating, gluten-free, low carb, no-carb, etc…), marketing a healthy restaurant concept has never been easier.
 Consumers want healthy food that tastes good and is affordable, but not necessarily cheap in price.

 Healthy restaurant menus often feature local foods, helping bolster nearby farmers and growers and keeping dollars in the local economy.
 In the age of the health-conscious consumer who wants to know where and how their food was grown, healthy restaurant concepts have the ability to reassure them that they are making a good choice for themselves and their environment.

-Healthy restaurant concepts are also likely to be embraced by public health officials, who have long warned about the dangers of fast food and its effect on population.
+Healthy restaurant concepts are also likely to be embraced by public health officials, who have long warned about the dangers of fast food and its effect on the population.
 There are numerous movements across the United States to recognize restaurants that promote healthy eating, including the Blue Zone certification, which focuses on calories and portion size.

 The demand for healthy menu items is also debatable.
-While people many people say they want healthier options when they eat out, will they actually order the healthier option?
+While many people say they want healthier options when they eat out, will they actually order the healthier option?
 There have been numerous studies on consumers eating patterns and one of the biggest findings is that people will make healthier choices if they are presented in a certain way.